Dunbeath

 Dunbeath (Dùn Bheithe) is a village in south-east Caithness, Scotland on the A9 road.
 It sits astride the Dunbeath Water just before it enters the sea at Dunbeath Bay.
+Berriedale lies to the south and Latheronwheel to the north-east.

 Dunbeath has a very rich archaeological landscape, the site of numerous Iron Age brochs and an early medieval monastic site (see Alex Morrison's archaeological survey, "Dunbeath: A Cultural Landscape".)